 The Labradoodle is not technically a breed in itself, but it could be headed that way in the future.
 Well-bred Labradoodles are naturally friendly and active and make good family pets.

-While Labradoodles can be hypoallergenic, low-shedding, and good-natured dogs, there is a lot of variation among them as they are a new cross.
+While Labradoodles can be hypoallergenic dogs, low-shedding, and good-natured dogs, there is a lot of variation among them as they are a new cross.
 No traits appear commonly across all Labradoodles.
 With that being said, make sure you seek out a reputable hypoallergenic dog breeder who is familiar with the cross and choose a dog that is a second-generation mix (its mother and father are both Labradoodles) if at all possible.

 Fun Facts About Labradoodles